pypeaday/pype.dev/pages/blog/olivet-mens-group-james-2023.md

     someone turns him back, 20 he should know that the one who turns a sinner back from the error of his way will save that person’s soul from death, and will cover over a great number of sins.

+### When to pray

+1. All circumstances of life
+2. Sickness
+3. Confession
+4. Working out the will of God
+5. Retrieving wandering souls

+James ends his letter with prayer because it's an exhortation of the Disapora and a life of faith must revolve around prayer

+For myself I think I pray in all circumstances, sickness, confession all ok.
+I do not pray for long periods of time, and don't feel very disiplined, but whenever anything happens, by the Lord's grace I am quick to turn my attention to Jesus, and hopefully turn the attention of my wife/kids to Jesus as well.
+Example: a person collapsed at the water park we went to this last weekend, Athalia and I were close-ish to that happening, so I told her we needed to stop what we were doing and pray that Jesus would intervene.

+I confess sin to Jesus but I'm not sure what that **should** look like.
+I've taken a Brother Lawrence approach to try and quickly confess and move on, accepting grace, but I struggle with intentional sinning in this area...
+What is prayer if I knew what I was doing was wrong?

+I am not more inclined to pray for suffering, but I think that's because I've very consciously been trying to pray in good circumstances more often because when we only pray in suffering that turns prayer into a Santa's wish list situation I think... yes we need the Lord in suffering, but we display our need for him NOT only in suffering, and if that is true then it begs the question, to me anyways, of whether or not the need is truly there

+### JC Ryle's quote

+I disagree with the dude's quote about the requirement of prayer, but only because the message is given in a direction that makes prayer look like something I have to do to get/keep/maintain my salvation...
+Yahweh changes his children's hearts and orients them towards him through prayer - if someone doesn't then I think that just means Yahweh has not worked or has not chosen them, but them calling themselves a Christian is irrelevant, and no amount of forcing themselves to pray will change Yahweh's will.

+!!! scripture "Isaiah 1:6"

+    From the sole of the foot and up to the head there is no health in it;
+    bruise and sore and bleeding wound have not been cleansed, and they have not been bound up and not softened with the oil.

+!!! scripture "Psalm 23:5"

+    5 You prepare before me a table in the presence of my oppressors.
+    You anoint my head with oil;
+    my cup is overflowing.

+!!! scripture "1 Kings 17:1-16"

+    17 Elijah the Tishbite from Tishbe of Gilead said to Ahab, “⌊As Yahweh lives⌋, the God of Israel before whom I stand, there shall surely not be dew nor rain these years ⌊except by my command⌋.”
+2 Then the word of Yahweh came to him, saying, 3 “Go from this place and turn to the east; you must hide yourself in the Wadi Kerith ⌊which faces the Jordan⌋.
+4 It shall be that you shall drink from the wadi, and I have commanded the crows to sustain you there.”
+5 So he went and did according to the word of Yahweh.
+    He went and stayed in the Wadi Kerith ⌊which faces the Jordan⌋.
+6 The crows were bringing bread and meat in the morning for him and bread and meat in the evening, and he drank from the wadi.
+7 It happened ⌊after a while⌋ that the wadi dried up, because there was no rain in the land.

+    8 Then the
+    word of Yahweh came to him, saying, 9 “Get up and go to Zarephath which belongs to Sidon and stay there.
+Look, I have commanded a woman there, a widow, to sustain you.”
+10 So he arose and went to Zarephath and came to the gate of the city.
+There was a widow woman gathering wood, so he called to her, and he said, “Please bring a little water for me in a vessel so that I can drink.”
+11 She went to fetch it, and he called to her and said, “Please bring me a morsel of bread in your hand.”
+12 She said, “⌊As Yahweh your God lives⌋, surely I do not have a cake, ⌊but only a handful of flour⌋ in the jar and a little olive oil in the jug.
+Here I am gathering a few pieces of wood, and I will go and prepare it for me and my son, that we might eat it and die.”
+13 Elijah said to her, “Don’t be afraid.
+Go and do according to your word; only make for me a small bread cake from it first, and bring it out to me.
+Make it for yourself and for your son afterward.
+    14 For thus says Yahweh, the God of Israel: ‘The jar of flour will not be emptied and the jug of olive oil will not run out until the day Yahweh gives rain on the surface of the earth.’ ” 15 So she went and did according to the word of Elijah; then both she and he ate with her household for many days.
+16 The jar of flour was not emptied and the jug of olive oil did not run out, according to the word of Yahweh which he spoke by the hand of Elijah.